quarkslab/whvp/README.md

 # README

-This tool is a PoC for a snapshot-based coverage-guided fuzzer targetting Windows kernel components.
+This tool is a PoC for a snapshot-based coverage-guided fuzzer targeting Windows kernel components.

 The idea is to clone the state of a running kernel (cpu and memory) into an Hyper-V partition to execute a specific function.
 A targeted small virtual machine is obtained by mapping the requested code and data needed to run this function.
 The state is read from a snapshot obtained from a kernel debugger.